kixlab/cs374-spring-2017/internal/05-Efficiency.md

 ## KLM Modeling
 https://kixlab.org/courses/hci/activities/klm/klm.html

-- do it yourself with your preferred method
-- write the KLM model
-- reflect on the difference
-- submit the form
-- repeat with mouse-only or keyboard-only
+* predictive evaluation: predict performance without building prototype

 Whole class

-- who were faster? slower? why?
+- who were faster than prediction? slower? why?
 - what does this tell us about the "modeling" approach?

-* predictive evaluation: predict performance without building prototype
-* let's you explain usability issues by reference to model
-* quantitative
-* approximate
-* Pieces
-  * Keypress
-  * Button click
-  * Pointing
-  * Draw line.
-  * Mental: recall next step (chunk) from long term memory
-  * Difference between K and B?
-  * Difference between P and D?
-  * Note coarseness of P modeling--skip Fitts law and assume 1.1s
+	- strong assumption about the user: originally expert users (Card et al.) who are likely to have specific cognitive processes in performing simple text editing tasks.

+Notes
+- Students asked about where to insert M.
+- Make sure to live test it on the server.
+Some students had "unsafe JavaScript" error in Chrome, due to https vs http mismatch.

 ## Lab in the Wild
+Brief note on large-scale experimentation, beyond lab studies.
+- Pros: large, diverse user population
+- Cons: noise in the data, scientific validity
+- How to attract such a large group of volunteers?
+Gamification & social comparison.
+There were some "aha"s in the class when I mentioned "age guessing game".

 # Diff with Reading
 - removed chunking: move to human abilities

 # Post Class Notes

 - GOMS, KLM, and Fitts' Law probably should be covered in a single class
 - Fitts' law introduced before talking about MHP / Human Information Processing Model.
 Make sure to fit this in first.
+Perceptual fuison is also mentioned in the Fitts law part.
+- In the reading, students have provided some photos and references.
+Go over them all.